eclipse-ankaios/ankaios/examples/README.md

 ## How to run the examples?
 1. Open one of the example project folders (e.g. [rust_control_interface](./rust_control_interface/)) in a dev container with VSCode
-2. Build the example container and start the Ankaios cluster by run the shell command:
+2. Build the example container and start the Ankaios cluster by running the shell command:
 ```shell
 ./scripts/run_example.sh
 ```